jnieshaaa/EduCompose/backend/README.md

 3. **Controllers**: Add API endpoints in `controllers/` directory
 4. **Services**: Add business logic in `services/` directory

-For detailed information about the MVC structure, see `MVC_STRUCTURE.md`.
+For detailed information about the MVC structure and architecture, see [DOCUMENTATION.md](DOCUMENTATION.md).

 ## Testing